luaguides

 -- err = "error object is not a string"

-This happens because Lua expects error objects to be strings or tables.
-Passing nil is almost always a bug.
+This happens because Lua’s internal error-handling machinery expects error objects to be strings, tables, or other non-nil values.
+Passing nil is almost always a bug — it means something failed to initialise or a lookup returned nothing.

 error is for exceptional states, not normal control flow.
 If a condition is expected, use a return value instead: